By: Bart Mihailovich

 Getting the evening started in Spokane on Thursday evening was a short rally in front of the event facility featuring short speeches from local tribal leaders, a business leader and the mayor of Sandpoint, Idaho.
 Signs supporting “standing up to oil”, “keep it in the ground” and “protect our river or lake” were very present as was a light projection operation with varying messages displayed on the side of the building.

-Fighting this oil terminal and other proposed coal and oil projects was commonplace in the four years I served as Spokane Riverkeeper in Spokane.
+Fighting this crude oil shipping terminal and other proposed coal and oil projects was commonplace in the four years I served as Spokane Riverkeeper in Spokane.
 I was thrilled for the opportunity to return to Spokane to see everyone I worked on these issues with there, and to join members of my new community in representing concerns from the outer reaches of those who are in the crosshairs of this dirty fossil fuel project.

 For Montanans (and Idahoans and everyone outside of the actual proposed site in Vancouver), the effects from approving the terminal would be felt all along the rail lines, and the fears of a disaster would be subjected upon all those en route.
 This is why traveling to Spokane for the third and final of the public hearing processes in front of the Washington State Energy Facility Site Evaluation Council (EFSEC) was an opportunity many activists and environmental organizations felt they had to take.